-ACT: Aspire
+ACT: Aspire and PreACT

-ACT Aspire replaces both the Explore test in 7th and 8th grades and the PLAN test in 9th and 10th grade.
-Much like PLAN and EXPLORE they are vertically aligned tests that monitor progress in the context of ACT college readiness.
+ACT Aspire, PreACT 8/9, and PreACT take the place of the PLAN and EXPLORE tests in 7th, 9th, 9th, and 10th grades.
+They are vertically aligned tests that monitor progress in the context of ACT college readiness.
 Just like ACT, students take the English, Reading, Writing, Math, and Science.
 Online reporting allows teachers to view readiness benchmarks and national norms for all students.
-Because the ASPIRE tests are reliable predictors of success on the ACT, the results will be used to help students, parents and counselors set goals and to establish their high school program of study.
+Because the ASPIRE and PreACT tests are reliable predictors of success on the ACT, the results will be used to help students, parents and counselors set goals and to establish their high school program of study.